openhwgroup/cva6/docs/specifications/cva6_requirement_specification.rst

 | RUL‑40                            | CVA6 should not include           |
 |                                   | technology-dependent blocks.      |
 +-----------------------------------+-----------------------------------+

-[FPGAreset] provides background information about the RUL-20 requirement.

 If technology-dependent blocks are used, e.g. to improve PPA on certain targets, the equivalent technology-independent block should be